Implementation Research and Practice

 - M W, 3:30 - 4:50pm

-Combines didactic methods and group activities to explore the rapidly evolving topic of implementation as it pertains to public health research and practice.
+Combines didactic methods and activities to explore the rapidly evolving topic of implementation as it pertains to public health research and practice.
 Provides an overview of the concepts, the theories, tools, and methods used to advance implementation research and practice.
 Presents key principles of implementation science from a multidisciplinary perspective and provides practical applications of those principles in both practice and research-based settings.

 - Learning Objectives: